 - Using or promoting third-party services or apps that claim to get you more followers (such as follower trains, sites promising "more followers fast" or any other site that offers to automatically add followers to your account);

-- Pornography: You may not use obscene or pornographic images in either your profile photo, header photo, or user background.
+- Graphic Content: You may not use pornographic or excessively violent media in your profile image, header image, or background image.

 Your account may be suspended for Terms of Service violations if any of the above is true.
 Please see our help pages on Following rules and best practices and Automation rules and best practices for a more detailed discussion of how the Rules apply to those particular account behaviors.
 Accounts created to replace suspended accounts will be permanently suspended.